Mastercard/transaction-api-reference-app/README.md

 The portal provides guided workflows to create and manage requests for key and certificate exchange, as well as an inventory of all PKI for Business Partners keys and certificates that have been exchanged between Mastercard and customers using KMP.

 Access the Key Management Portal application on [Mastercard Connect](https://www.mastercardconnect.com/) to obtain MTLS client certificates.
-You can access the user guide within the KMP application for instructions on how to use the application.
+You can access the user guide within the KMP application for instructions on how to use the application

+#### Step-by-Step Guide on Requesting a Certificate
+Visit the [Mastercard Transaction APIs for Acquirers Tutorials & Guides](https://developer.mastercard.com/transaction-api-for-acquirers/documentation/tutorial/tutorials-and-guides/) for a step-by-step guide on requesting an MTLS Certificate

 ### Download the appropriate Client Certificate
 Once you are notified that your Certificate Request is signed, you can access the client certificate in KMP.